 Aside from the standard country of origin label on all packaging, one unique attribute that will be added to retail bags this year is a QR code, a traceability measure that tells consumers where their shrimp came from.
 Customers can scan the code with their smartphone and it will show where the shrimp were caught, processed, and how they got to the store — a lifeline of where it started and where it ended.

 This system ensures customers are receiving a quality product.
 Gulf Island not only buys from the fishermen at their plant dock, but also at docks from Florida through South Texas so the freshest, highest quality brown and white shrimp are processed.

-Although the company’s primary customer base is 15,000 to 20,000 grocery stores that carry value added items, IQF shrimp and/or block frozen shrimp, Big Easy products also go to the food service industry and to distributors based in Louisiana, California and Texas.
-It’s a “combination of selling direct to retail supermarkets and also selling to distributors that service the retail grocery market.”
+Although the company’s primary customer base is 15,000 to 20,000 grocery stores that carry value-added items, IQF shrimp and/or block frozen shrimp, Big Easy products also go to the foodservice industry and to distributors based in Louisiana, California and Texas.
+It’s a “combination of selling directly to retail supermarkets and also selling to distributors that service the retail grocery market.”

 Mark says the company’s strengths reside in its strong national sales team and innovative thinking that always looks for ways to add new products to the market.